Retired (cricket)

 Retirement is covered by Law 25 of the Laws of Cricket, which distinguishes between two types of retirement.
-If the batsman is ill or injured they are considered retired - not out and are permitted to return to batting if they recover.
-In all other cases the batsman is considered retired - out and may not return to the innings, unless the opposing captain offers an exemption.
+If the batter is ill or injured they are considered retired - not out and are permitted to return to batting if they recover.
+In all other cases the batter is considered retired - out and may not return to the innings, unless the opposing captain offers an exemption.
 These two types of retirement are considered differently in cricket statistics.

 Retired - not out

 If a batting player becomes injured or falls ill (or some other exceptional circumstance forces them to leave the field), and they receive permission from the umpire, they may retire not out.
-If the retired batsman recovers before the end of the innings, they may resume batting, upon the dismissal or retirement of another batsman.
-If they cannot return to batting by the end of the innings, e.g. if they have been taken to hospital for medical treatment, the batting side must close its innings once it is all out i.e. has only one batsman who is not out and not retired.
+If the retired batter recovers before the end of the innings, they may resume batting, upon the dismissal or retirement of another batter.
+If they cannot return to batting by the end of the innings, e.g. if they have been taken to hospital for medical treatment, the batting side must close its innings once it is all out i.e. has only one batter who is not out and not retired.
 It is therefore possible for the innings to end despite the batting side only losing nine wickets (or fewer, if there are multiple retirements).

 This situation is officially recorded on the scorecard as "retired - not out", though the unofficial term "retired - hurt" is often used on broadcasts instead.
-The batsman is considered 'not out' for statistical purposes e.g. when calculating a batting average.
+The batter is considered 'not out' for statistical purposes e.g. when calculating a batting average.

 Retired - out

-If a batsman retires for any other reason, or without the umpire's permission, they are considered to have forfeited their wicket and are therefore out.
-Unless the opposing captain offers an exemption, the retired batsmen may not return.
+If a batter retires for any other reason, or without the umpire's permission, they are considered to have forfeited their wicket and are therefore out.
+Unless the opposing captain offers an exemption, the retired batters may not return.
 This situation is recorded on the scorecard as 'retired - out' and is considered a dismissal for statistical purposes, though is not credited to a bowler.